 For more information about the St. Vincent de Paul Homeless Center, click here.

 The American Legion remains the most powerful voice in America on behalf of Veterans and Active Service members.
-Our publication goes out to all 25 American Legion Posts in the greater Kern and Tulare County areas , the 15th District Legionnaire helps support the very important programs we provide for our war heroes and their families.
+Their publications go out to all American Legion Posts in the greater Kern, Fresno, and Tulare County areas.
+The Legionnaire helps support the very important programs they provide for our war heroes and their families.